Po Saut: Biography

 According to the Cham chronicles, Po Saut was a son of king Po Saktiraydapaghoh, his mother Po Mul being a daughter of Po Rome.
 He was of Churu and Rhade parentage via his mother.
 He was a Muslim; in 1685, he requested a copy of the Quran from Father Ferret, a French missionary serving in Champa.
 A Cham manuscript provides the following cryptic characterization of his reign: "Subsequently a man comparable to a sledge is seen, taking the Banis [Muslims] across there, having a size similar to a bronze hanrang [?].
 He constantly summoned the turtledoves [the people] to make them embrace the Muslim faith.
 Bodies and souls fall to the others.
 Then Po Saut was king."

 After 1653, Champa paid tribute to the realm of the Vietnamese Nguyễn clan, Đàng Trong, but was still fully autonomous.
 Champa came however into conflict with Vietnam after the death of the relatively inefficient Đàng Trong ruler Nguyễn Phúc Trăn (1691) and the accession of his adolescent son.
 Po Saut aimed to gain back the Phan Rang region which had been lost to the Vietnamese Nguyễn lord in 1653.
 Hostilities began in 1692 but Champa was conquered by Vietnamese general Nguyễn Hữu Cảnh in the first month of 1693.
 Po Saut was captured seven months later and transferred to Phú Xuân (present-day Huế).
 In there, Nguyễn Phúc Chu gave him a royal pardon.
 He died early in the next year, and the Nguyễn lord paid for his funeral.

-The Nguyễn appointed his luitenant and brother Po Saktiraydapatih as successor.
+The Nguyễn appointed his lieutenant and brother Po Saktiraydapatih as successor.
 He left a son who became ruler of the Cham polity in 1731 under the name Po Thuntiraidaputih.